 The competition brief in 2006 stated that the new stadium was to be an iconic landmark.
 In contrast to the design of the Greenpoint Stadium which had to be specifically engineered to blend in with its natural surroundings, the Moses Mabhida Stadium makes a bold statement with an almost harp-like sculptural roof system.
 The 150m high arch is an integral part of the roof and provides the support for the suspension structure.

 Soccer City Stadium in the suburbs of Johannesburg, is currently the largest stadium construction site worldwide.
-Originally constructed in the mid 1980’s and having hosted the first mass rally of Nelson Mandela after his release in 1990, the stadium has received a full refit inside and out.
+Originally constructed in the mid-1980’s and has hosted the first mass rally of Nelson Mandela after his release in 1990, the stadium has received a full refit inside and out.

 The concept, designed by South African architects Boogertman Urban Edge & Partner was to make the façade appear like an African calabash.
-The glassfibre concrete panels were manufactured in Austria and transported 8,500 miles.
-While the transportation is not considered ecologically friendly, the cladding itself is known as an eco-friendly alternative to other materials with the production of fibreC having 40% less global warming potential than fibre cement panels or aluminium sheets.
+The glass fiber concrete panels were manufactured in Austria and transported 8,500 miles.
+While the transportation is not considered ecologically friendly, the cladding itself is known as an eco-friendly alternative to other materials with the production of fibreC having 40% less global warming potential than fiber cement panels or aluminum sheets.